Nevada Senate candidate Adam Laxalt says his Trump ties will energize base, give GOP majority in 2022

 Masto herself called Laxalt the "handpicked candidate" of Senate Minority Leader Mitch McConnell, R-Ky.

-Laxalt, meanwhile, told Fox News that the reason he's running for senate rather than another state-level office is because he's seen national politics move in a direction he doesn't like.
+Laxalt, meanwhile, told Fox News that the reason he's running for Senate rather than another state-level office is because he's seen national politics move in a direction he doesn't like.

 "Like many Nevadans I've watched over the last year to see America careen in the wrong direction," he said.
 "I've seen the forces of the left all join together to cancel Nevadans, cancel Americans to impose a leftist ideology."

-Asked what kind of senator he would be, Laxalt said he would promote "America First" foreign policy, referencing the policies of former President Trump.
+Asked what kind of senator he would be, Laxalt said he would promote "America First" foreign policy.
 He also said he will focus on confirming conservative federal judges and supporting police.

 CLICK HERE TO GET THE FOX NEWS APP

-But first, he will have to win what is likely to be a bruising and expensive race that is likely to draw nationwide attention.
+But first, Laxalt will have to win what is likely to be a bruising and expensive race that is likely to draw nationwide attention.

 "There's no question that this seat can be the 51st seat," Laxalt said.
 "This seat can be the ultimate block to the Biden administration agenda and the radical left agenda that seems to be driving my senator, Catherine Cortez Masto and President Biden."